leomccormack/Spatial_Audio_Framework/README.md

 -DNETCDF_LIBRARY="/c/msys64/mingw64/lib/libnetcdf.dll.a"
 ```

-You may also build the framework, the examples, and the unit testing program with:
+To build the framework, the examples, and the unit testing program via the command line:
 ```
 mkdir build
 cmake -S . -B build